 Of course, inbox detail, though tedious at times, is also exacting.
 It doesn’t matter if you’re checking your messages on Monday morning after unplugging all weekend or in the middle of the afternoon on a random Thursday.
 If you don’t know within seconds whether the message requires—let alone, merits—a response, you’re probably wasting precious work minutes trying to figure it out.

-The subtitle of Kao’s piece, “How to Regularly Get to Inbox Zero” reminded me of the importance of simply knowing what to respond to and when.
+, “How to Regularly Get to Inbox Zero” reminded me of the importance of simply knowing what to respond to and when.
 This awareness can mean the difference between an overflowing inbox and a neat and tidy one.
 Here are quick tips to help you decide.

 1. Look for Clues